topleft/tip-calc/README.md

 # Tip Calculator

-[ENTER URL HERE]

 Please skim through this entire document first.
-Specific instructions for what to do in which order appear further down.
+Specific instructions for what to do (and in which order) appear further down.

 ## Set the stage